 IIMC also engages in municipal research administration, enhances critical professional skill development and fosters a spirit of mutual assistance and good fellowship among Municipal Clerks around the globe.

-Its 10,000 plus members represent municipalities of 250 to more than 10 million people in North America and 15 other countries.
+Its 14,000 plus members represent municipalities with populations ranging from 250 to more than 10 million people in North America and 13 other countries.